andrew/ultimate-awesome/README.md

 - [awesome-transformer-nlp](https://github.com/cedrickchee/awesome-transformer-nlp) - A curated list of NLP resources focused on Transformer networks, attention mechanism, GPT, BERT, ChatGPT, LLMs, and transfer learning.
 - [site-for-developers](https://github.com/currenjin/site-for-developers) - 🌏🇰🇷 개발자를 위한 북마크 모음집.
 - [awesome-detection-engineering](https://github.com/infosecB/awesome-detection-engineering) - Detection Engineering is a tactical function of a cybersecurity defense program that involves the design, implementation, and operation of detective controls with the goal of proactively identifying malicious or unauthorized activity before it negatively impacts an individual or an organization.
-- [awesome-conformal-prediction](https://github.com/valeman/awesome-conformal-prediction) - A professionally curated list of awesome Conformal Prediction videos, tutorials, books, papers, PhD and MSc theses, articles and open-source libraries.
 - [awesome-ai-sdks](https://github.com/e2b-dev/awesome-ai-sdks) - A database of SDKs, frameworks, libraries, and tools for creating, monitoring, debugging and deploying autonomous AI agents.
+- [awesome-grounding](https://github.com/TheShadow29/awesome-grounding) - Awesome grounding: A curated list of research papers in visual grounding.
 - [awesome-microbit](https://github.com/carlosperate/awesome-microbit) - A curated list of BBC micro:bit resources.
-- [awesome-grounding](https://github.com/TheShadow29/awesome-grounding) - Awesome grounding: A curated list of research papers in visual grounding.
 - [awesome-react-headless-components](https://github.com/jxom/awesome-react-headless-components) - Awesome list of React headless components!.
 - [awesome-mobile-CTF](https://github.com/xtiankisutsa/awesome-mobile-CTF) - This is a curated list of mobile based CTFs, write-ups and vulnerable apps.
 Most of them are android based due to the popularity of the platform. .
 - [awesome-isaac-gym](https://github.com/robotlearning123/awesome-isaac-gym) - A curated list of awesome NVIDIA Issac Gym frameworks, papers, software, and resources.